xaynetwork/xayn_saltyrtc_client_dart/doc/internal/README.md

 2. *out of sync*
 3. *incorrect*

-Through they where usefull for creating this package and might still be usefull for maintaining and extending it.
+Though they were useful for creating this package and might still be useful for maintaining and extending it.